 This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.

-What is a Tea Latte?
+What is a frozen tea latte?

 In basic terms, a tea latte is “milk tea.”
+Blend a tea latte with a ton of ice to make it a frozen tea latte.

 What I Used to Make This Pink Frappuccino